capillariesio/capillaries/doc/scriptconfig.md

 Table reader only.
 Name of the [data table](glossary.md#table) to read from.

 #### r.expected_batches_total
 Table reader only.
 Number of data batches to supply to the node in parallel.
 Choose these settings according to your hardware environment specifics.
+Things to keep in mind:
+- each batch will be triggered by a separate RabbitMQ message
+- data for each batch will be read in a single worker thread and, if result written to a table (not file), written multiple writer threads
+What is a good size of a batch?
+Really depends on your specific case: anything between 100 and 100000 records.

 Default: 1 (no [parallelism](glossary.md#parallellism)).